danwdart/item-manager/README.md

 1. The API can be auto-documented but this has not been done due to time.
 1. The "none" option deliberately exists (but currently is blank) for the category of an item.
 1. A bug exists when you edit a category, the category list is updated but the category names in the item list are not.
 I'll probably mess around to make that work, but was skipped for time.
+1. Docker could have a docker-compose.admin.yml for tests but this was skipped for time.
+1. The Common library is empty but should be filled with types that the apps share, like `Item` and `Category` - but this was skipped due to time constraints.